Vixzyeee/Infrastructure_Docs/MikroTik/mikrotik-roadmap/00-fundamentals/01-networking-basics/subnetting.md

 # Subnetting

 ## What is this
-Subnetting divides a network into smaller logical networks.
+Subnetting divides a network into smaller logical networks.<br>
 It controls broadcast domain size and routing behavior.

 ## Why it matters in MikroTik